UX Design Process

 Fail often and fail early.

 Designing an application is easy.
-Convincing people that it’s the correct thing to do is hard.
+Convincing people on direction is the hard part.

 Detail